thinkful-ei23/tarik-getfit-app-client/README.md

 Description:

-  GETFIT! is fitness routine application that allows you to create and manage a really simple, yet dynamic collection of workout routines.
+  GETFIT! is a fitness routine application that allows you to create and manage a really simple, yet dynamic collection of workout routines.
 As a user, you can create structured workouts, add and delete exercises, and define specific instructions/notes for your reference.

 Link to deployed client-side application: